-6. As a result of the Appellants' appeals, this Court's Orders are

-7. Accordingly, Appellees collectively move this Court to immediately eliminate and terminate the stay, or automatic supersedeas, in both cases, pursuant to Pennsylvania Rules of Appellate Procedure 1736 and 1732.
+- 6. As a result of the Appellants' appeals, this Court's Orders are stayed based upon the automatic supersedeas found in the Pennsylvania Rules of Appellate Procedure. - 7.
+Accordingly, Appellees collectively move this Court to immediately eliminate and terminate the stay, or automatic supersedeas, in both cases, pursuant to Pennsylvania Rules of Appellate Procedure 1736 and 1732.